Home » Why Are Tortoises So Slow?

 Being fast is beneficial if you’re an animal surrounded by predators.
 Tortoises have no shortage of dangers in the wild—coyotes, foxes, badgers, and birds of prey hunt tortoises.

-Naturally, you would assume that tortoises need to outrun predators, given their vulnerability.
-However, tortoises don’t evade their enemies by running because they’re so well-protected by their shells and burrows.
+You’d assume that tortoises must outrun predators, given their vulnerability.
+Tortoises don’t evade their enemies by running because they’re so well-protected by their shells and burrows.

 You’d imagine that being able to run from each other to avoid harm and bullying would be beneficial.
-However, that’s not how tortoises respond.
+However, that’s not how tortoises respond to threats.

 Tortoises are solitary creatures and only get together to mate.
 Having to defend themselves from other tortoises is rare in the wild, so they use their shells for protection.